jakubbedra/graphgame-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.

+## Configuration

+Before building or running any server it is required to install all libraries used by project with the following command:

+`npm install`

 ## Development server

 Run `ng serve` for a local dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.